EricDarve/NLA/content/Method of power iteration.md

+**Intuition:**

+1. Stretching and shrinking: Imagine the matrix A as a transformation that stretches or shrinks space along different directions.
+The eigenvectors represent these special directions, and the eigenvalues represent the amount of stretching or shrinking.
+2. Dominant direction: The eigenvector corresponding to the largest eigenvalue represents the direction of maximum stretching.
+3. Repeated application: As we apply A repeatedly ($A^k$), the stretching along the dominant direction becomes more and more pronounced compared to other directions.

+**Derivation:**

-This approach goes back to the fundamental motivation behind eigenvalue:
+The approach goes back to the fundamental motivation behind eigenvalue:
 $$
 A^k = X \Lambda^k X^{-1} = X \Lambda^k Y^T
 $$